Thomas-Power/fintech-lab/README.md

 # fintech-lab
-python package facilitating the sourcing and exploration of fintech data
+python package facilitating sourcing and exploration of fintech data